eckardm/work-stuff/digital-processing/digital-processing.md

 ![Functions of the Ingest functional entity](functions-of-the-ingest-functional-entity.png)

 After associating digital content with an accession record and transfering it into Archivematica, digital processing permits archivists to establish the integrity of materials, assume intellectual control over them and perform preservation events on them (e.g., scans for viruses and personally identifiable information, conversion to preservation formats, recording of descriptive and technical metadata, etc.).
 This creates one or more Submission Information Packages (SIPs) and transforms them into Archival Information Packages (AIPs) which are then deposited into [Deep Blue](http://deepblue.lib.umich.edu/), a DSpace repository where portions of AIPs usually double as a Dissemination Information Package (DIP).
-In some cases---namely for very large audio, video or image files---an additional DIP will be created to make it easier for patrons to download and access materials.
+In some cases---e.g., very large audio, video or image files---an additional DIP will be created to make it easier for patrons to download and access materials.

 Evolution of Digital Processing Procedures
 ------------------------------------------